handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### Calling internal class members from changed code
 > You can use [User Defined Script Overrides](#user-defined-script-overrides) to overcome this limitation

+> fixed in unreleased 1.5 - please get in touch if you need a copy before release

 Technically, once your changed code is compiled it'll be in a separate assembly.
 As a result this changed code won't be able to access internal classes from assembly it originated from.

 ### Extensive use of nested classed / structs